Pastoral Care/Student Wellbeing

 Lindsay_Moller_Productions_2186_86_700x439.jpg

-The aim of the Student Representative Council is to promote the Vision and Mission of the school.
-It provides a means of expression of student opinion, enabling students to raise issues concerning their involvement in life at St Joseph’s.
-The SRC provides a forum for the wider school community to consult a representative body of students.
-Activities that the SRC are likely to be engaged in include:
+The aim of the Student Representative Council (SRC) is to promote the School's Mission & Vision.
+It provides an advocate for student voice, enabling students to appropriately raise issues concerning them.
+The SRC also provides a forum for the wider school community to consult a representative body of students.

-• Providing student feedback to surveys for the school;
+• Providing student feedback to the Principal;

 • Co-ordinating the gathering and presentation of student opinion and ideas on key decisions within the school community;